Cryptocurrency trading has become really popular in 2017. It’s growing even more this year.

-Luckily for traders, some brokers have already added some of these cryptocurrencies to their platform.
-This means that everybody can sign up and start trading Bitcoin or other coins.
-This is the easiest way to invest in cryptocurrency.
+Many big trading brokers have already added some of these cryptocurrencies.
+Everybody can sign up and start trading Bitcoin or other crypto coins.
+This is the easiest and probably the simplest way to invest in cryptocurrency.

 After trying out most brokers, here are the best cryptocurrency brokers: